Crystalus Innovation Series | Ottawa 2026

 Informal Networking at a Local Venue

-An informal opportunity for participants, speakers and invited guests to continue the conversation and build relationships following the workshop.
+An informal opportunity for participants, speakers and invited guests to continue the conversation and build relationships following the session.

 Included with Registration – Full On-Demand Course